-I recall an incident several years ago in a kibbutz pool when, swimming with my children in the shallow waters less than a meter deep, a toddler in a flotation device floated near us.
-The mother was in the pool talking to a friend about a meter away, when the baby leaned forward to touch the water and the entire flotation device flipped over.
+I recall an incident several years ago in a kibbutz pool when, swimming with my children in shallow waters less than a meter deep, a toddler in a flotation device floated near us.
+The mother was in the pool talking to a friend about a meter away when the baby leaned forward to touch the water, and the entire flotation device flipped over.
 The child’s head was completely submerged in the water, with his feet waving in the air, caught in the flotation device.
 It was silent.
 It could have been deadly.

 People are often ignorant about basic water safety, trusting cheap flotation devices to babysit their children, getting distracted, and inadvertently neglecting their children’s safety.
 Here is a fact: Flotation devices are not safe.
 The Australian Competition and Consumer Commission sums it up well: “Swimming and flotation aids are not safety devices, and they are not designed to prevent drowning.
 Children must be supervised at all times when around water.
-Children may drown when flotation aids are used incorrectly.”
+Children may drown when flotation aids are misused.”

 Flotation devices will keep a child afloat, but as illustrated above, they will not prevent drowning and should never be used instead of direct supervision.
 I never gave my children flotation aids.
 I held them and taught them how to swim from a young age.

-Rip currents, undertows and beach safety
+Rip currents, undertows, and beach safety

-Rip currents are strong currents that cause a narrow, powerful water current that cuts through the wave lines and can pull swimmers out up to several hundred meters.
+Rip currents are strong currents that cause a narrow, powerful water current that cuts through the wave lines and can pull swimmers out to several hundred meters.
 Rip currents, which account for 80% of beach rescues and 100 deaths every year in the US alone, are like fast-running rivers, but they will not pull swimmers under the water.
 Signs of a rip current may include a noticeable break in the wave pattern, a different appearance of the area such as a long streak of foam or different-colored water, and increased sea debris going toward shore in the narrow current.

 Every official bathing beach in Israel has a lifeguard station with specific hours that vary per season.
 Most lifeguard stations are staffed from mid-April through the beginning of October.
 The lifeguards designate the areas where bathers are allowed to swim by using flags in the water.
 Throughout the day, lifeguards adjust the flag locations based on water conditions.